Schiaparelli (fashion house)

-Maison Schiaparelli (/ˌskæpəˈrɛli/; /it/) was an haute couture house founded by avant-garde Italian fashion designer Elsa Schiaparelli in 1927.
-The original house went bankrupt in 1954, and Elsa founded a perfume company, Elsa Schiaparelli SA, in 1957.
-The fashion house was re-established in 2014 under creative director Marco Zanini.
-The brand's style is often described as surrealist.
+Elsa Schiaparelli SAS, (/ˌskæpəˈrɛli, ˌʃæp-/ SKAP-ə-REL-ee-,_-SHAP--, /USalsoskiˌɑːp-/ skee-AHP--, /it/), also known as Schiaparelli, is a luxury fashion house owned by the Italian company Tod's Group.

+In 1957 in Paris, the Italian fashion designer Elsa Schiaparelli founded a perfume company.
+In 2014 a fashion house was established within this legal entity under creative director Marco Zanini.
+Nowadays the company specialises in haute couture, ready-to-wear, and accessories.
+Delphine Bellini has been CEO of Schiaparelli since 2014, and Daniel Roseberry creative director since 2019.

+Fashion house Schiaparelli markets a legacy based on its founder.
+She was also the founder of the luxury fashion house Maison Schiaparelli in 1927 which went bankrupt in 1954.

+Maison Schiaparelli's style is often described as surrealist.
+During the existence of Maison Schiaparelli, Elsa Schiaparelli collaborated with leading artists of the surrealist movement such as Salvador Dalí and Leonor Fini.

-Under Elsa Schiaparelli (1927–1954)
+Legacy of Elsa Schiaparelli (1927–1954)

 Two Schiaparelli evening gowns.
 The left gown, from 1951, features Schiaparelli's signature colour, shocking pink.
 The right gown, featuring a whimsical butterfly print, is from 1937.

 Elsa Schiaparelli opened an atelier in Paris in 1927.
 Her early designs were relatively conservative, with a focus on knitwear.
 Her business grew over time, employing 400 employees by 1932.
 Already a long-time collaborator with Man Ray, Schiaparelli began further collaborations with artists from the Surrealist movement in the mid-1930s, including Salvador Dalí, Jean Cocteau, and Leonor Fini.
 During this period, she came into what would become her signature quirky, surrealistic aesthetic.
 After the Second World War, Schiaparelli's star dimmed, overtaken by new couture designers such as Christian Dior.
 In 1954, the house declared bankruptcy.
-Elsa Schiaparelli created a new company in 1957 to sell her perfumes, which is the actual company today.
+Elsa Schiaparelli created a new company (Elsa Schiaparelli SAS) in 1957 to sell her perfumes, which is the actual company today.
 She also went on promoting the perfumes and giving lectures.

-Revival of the Schiaparelli brand
+Transition to fashion house (2013–present)

+In 2007, Diego Della Valle, chairman of Tod's Group, purchased Elsa Schiaparelli SAS and associated Schiaparelli trademarks.
+Della Valle hired Christian Lacroix to create a singular couture collection for the house, it debuted at the Musée des Arts Decoratifs on 1 July 2013.
+Marco Zanini, was then hired as creative director and his first collection debuted in 2014.
+Zanini stepped down in November 2014, only creating two collections for the house.

+In April 2015, Bertrand Guyon was appointed as the new creative director of Schiaparelli, his first collection was shown in July of the same year.
+Schiaparelli was re-admitted into the Chambre Syndicale de la Haute Couture in 2017, Schiaparelli was permitted to use the term "haute couture".
+Schiaparelli had been a "guest member" of the Chambre syndicale since 2013.
+In 2018, the house debuted its first ready-to-wear collection, in lookbook form.
+Schiaparelli ready-to-wear collections began showing on the runway from the Autumn/Winter collection in March 2023.